Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Januari 2025 11.27.44 UTC
+- WIB: Jumat, 31 Januari 2025 12.24.50 UTC
-- WITA: Jumat, 31 Januari 2025 12.27.44 UTC
+- WITA: Jumat, 31 Januari 2025 13.24.50 UTC
-- WIT: Jumat, 31 Januari 2025 13.27.44 UTC
+- WIT: Jumat, 31 Januari 2025 14.24.50 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational